Edresson/VoiceSplit/README.md

 Exp 5 (best): https://shorturl.at/kvAQ8

 Site demo for the experiment with best results (Exp 5): https://edresson.github.io/VoiceSplit/
+## ToDos:
+Create documentation for the repository remove unused code

 ## Future Works

 * Train VoiceSplit model with GE2E3k and Mean Squared Error loss function

+## Acknowledgment:
+In this repository it contains codes of other collaborators, the due credits were given in the used functions:
+Preprocessing: Eren Gölge @erogol
+VoiceFilter Model: Seungwon Park @seungwonpark